Lexington High School (Massachusetts): Athletics and sports

-The LHS girls' varsity softball team won the Massachusetts Division I State Championships in 2008 and 2009.

-The boys' basketball team won four state titles in the 1960s and 1970s, including in 1978.

-Former LHS football coach Bill Tighe was the oldest football coach in the country.

-The LHS boys' varsity soccer team won the Massachusetts Division I State Championships for the first time ever in 2016.

-Other details
+Extracurriculars

+GSA

 In 2005, Fred Phelps, of Topeka, Kansas, and his church (the Westboro Baptist Church) protested the Lexington High School graduation because of the school's support of its gay-straight alliance.
 The group returned in 2009.

+Drama

+The Lexington High School Drama Company is a student and staff run production company that puts on two annual productions (Spring Musical and Fall Play) among other events.
+The company consists of the Cast, Crew, Costumes, Pit Orchestra, and Improv Troupe.

 The Musket

 The Musket is the school newspaper.
 Until 1965, the school newspaper was called The High-Spot.

-Controversy

 In 1997 The Musket ran into controversy by refusing to run an abstinence ad.
 The paper's First Amendment rights were maintained with the victory in Yeo v Town of Lexington, a case argued in the United States Court of Appeals for the First Circuit.